-At this time, the Planning Commission is not taking any action that would constitute approval of a General Plan Update.
-Rather, the Planning Commission is being asked to provide a recommendation to City Council with regard to a preferred land use alternative that would be evaluated in a Program Environmental Impact Report (PEIR).
+At this time, the City Council is not taking any action that would constitute approval of a General Plan Update.
+Rather, the City Council is being asked to select a preferred land use alternative that will be evaluated in a Program Environmental Impact Report (PEIR).

 The City Council retains full discretion either to approve or disapprove the project.
-The selection of the preferred option for further study is therefore exempt from environmental review pursuant to CEQA

-Guidelines, Section 15262 (feasibility and planning studies for possible future actions that have not been approved, adopted, or funded), as well as the general rule that CEQA only applies to "projects" that have the potential for causing a significant effect on the environment.
+The selection of the preferred option for further study is therefore exempt from environmental review pursuant to CEQA Guidelines, Section 15262 (feasibility and planning studies for possible future actions that have not been approved, adopted, or funded), as well as the general rule that CEQA only applies to "projects" that have the potential for causing a significant effect on the environment.
 Where it can be seen with certainty that there is no possibility that the activity in question may have a significant effect on the environment, the activity is not subject to CEQA (CEQA Guidelines, Section 15061(b)(3)).